akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Perhaps not.
 But the King’s vow was made *coram rege*.
 Some might argue that the girl had already left the hall, and the vow was not legitimately fulfilled.”
 He met Sir Guy’s eyes.
 “There are many ways to make a maid reconsider.”

 The grey man walked toward the stairs, then paused.
-“If you should ever need a friend—one who values discretion—you may leave word at the sign of the Blue Boar in Winchester.
+“If you should ever need a friend—one who values discretion—you may leave word at the sign of the Blue Boar in Westminster.
 Ask for the pied merchant from Flanders.”

 He was gone before Sir Guy could answer.